News

 What’s New

-• On the right is a picture from ALA with my beloved editor and friend, Christy Ottaviano, holding my last mystery, The Wolf Keepers.
+- Above is a picture from ALA with my beloved editor and friend, Christy Ottaviano, holding my mystery, The Wolf Keepers.
 You can see a short video of me talking about the book here.

-• For the past few years, I’ve been teaching a creative writing seminar to undergraduates at Yale called “Coming of Age: Writing about Childhood Turning Points.”
-It has made me so happy to introduce my students to some of the authors who have had an enormous influence on my own reading and writing life – Alice Munro, An Na, Toni Morrison, and wonderful poets like Rita Dove, Stanley Kunitz, and Sharon Olds.
+- I love doing writing workshops with students in elementary school.
+Since 2018, I’ve been teaching a creative writing seminar to undergraduates at Yale called “Coming of Age: Writing about Childhood Turning Points.”
+It has made me so happy to introduce my students to some of the authors who had an enormous influence on my own reading and writing life – Alice Munro, An Na, Toni Morrison, and wonderful poets like Rita Dove, Stanley Kunitz, and Sharon Olds.

 What’s Next